jbossdemocentral/rhpam7-order-management-demo-repo/readme.md

 [Order Approval](src/main/resources/com/example/order_management/order-approval.dmn) takes `Order Information` as input and decides whether or not to approve it.

-Opening the DMN analyze the logic starting from _Decision Requirement Diagram_:
+Open the DMN and analyze the logic starting from _Decision Requirement Diagram_:

 - The `Approve` _decision_ node return `true` if the price is less than the target price multiplied by the price tolerance coefficient.
 - The `Price tolerance` is a _Business Knowledge Model_ which compute the price tolerance coefficient using a **decision table**.